Table of Contents

 - Anyone found to be providing alcohol to a person who is under the age of 21 will be cited for a violation of the alcohol policy.

-- No other alcohol will be allowed to be brought into the event venue.
+- No outside alcohol will be allowed to be brought into the event venue.

 - No alcohol will be allowed to be taken out of the event venue.